neoforged/.github/primers/26.1/index.md

 ### List of Additions

-- `assets/minecraft/shaders/include/smooth_lighting.glsl` - A utility for smooth lightmap sampling.
-- `com.mojang.blaze3d`
-    - `GLFWErrorCapture` - Captures errors during a GL process.
-    - `GLFWErrorScope` - A closable that defines the scope of the GL errors to capture.
-- `com.mojang.blaze3d.opengl.GlBackend` - A GPU backend for OpenGL.
-- `com.mojang.blaze3d.platform.NativeImage#isClosed` - Whether the image is closed or deallocated.
-- `com.mojang.blaze3d.shaders.GpuDebugOptions` - The debug options for the GPU pipeline.
-- `com.mojang.blaze3d.systems`
-    - `BackendCreationException` - An exception thrown when the GPU backend couldn't be created.
-    - `GpuBackend` - An interface responsible for creating the used GPU device and window to display to.
-    - `GpuDevice`
-        - `setVsync` - Sets whether VSync is enabled.
-        - `presentFrame` - Swaps the front and back buffers of the window to display the present frame.
-        - `isZZeroToOne` - Whether the 0 to 1 Z range is used instead of -1 to 1.
-    - `WindowAndDevice` - A record containing the window handle and the `GpuDevice`
 - `net.minecraft.advancements.criterion`
     - `FoodPredicate` - A criterion predicate that can check the food level and saturation.
     - `MinMaxBounds`